Spurryag/Quora_Insincere_NLP/README.md

 * Test data: 56,370 obs

 # My Approach
-Use a Word embedding model (GloVe) and apply a bidirectional LSTM to classify a question as being insincere/toxic, after applying nlp data wrangling techniques such as "stop word removal" among others.
+Use a Word embedding model (GloVe) and apply a bidirectional LSTM to classify a question as being insincere/toxic, after applying nlp data wrangling techniques such as "stop word removal", among others.

 # My Result
 The F1 score obtained was around 0.547 with the selected LSTM architecture.